disha-kareer-96/online-appointment-booking-system-for-students-and-lecturers/README.md

 # ONLINE APPOINTMENT BOOKING SYSTEM FOR STUDENTS AND LECTURERS
 A dynamic web application developed as part of my final year project for the module CSC3047.

-# KEY USERS OF THE SYSTEM:-
+# KEY USERS OF THE SYSTEM
 - first year computing and information technology (CIT) students
 - lecturers

-# MAIN FEATURES OF THE SYSTEM:-
+# MAIN FEATURES OF THE SYSTEM
 - select user type for both students and lecturers
 - student registration
 - student login